olin-fse/spotify-mainstream/ProjectBlueprint.md

 ### Goals:

 ##### Keenan's Goals:
-I want to get a more complete understanding of web development, especially in context of integrations, deployment, and scaling.
+- I want to get a more complete understanding of web development, especially in context of integrations, deployment, and scaling.
-At the same time, I want to make a product that is usable and polished to a certain extent.
+- At the same time, I want to make a product that is usable and polished to a certain extent.
-I also want to gain some fluency/competency with new web technologies.
+- I also want to gain some fluency/competency with new web technologies.

 ##### Katie's Goals:
-Be able to implement the production and integration tools for an application and understand which are necessary before initial deployment.
+- Be able to implement the production and integration tools for an application and understand which are necessary before initial deployment.
-Become an advanced level Node programmer
+- Become an advanced level Node programmer
-Learn new frameworks / languages
+- Learn new frameworks / languages

 ##### Team Goals:
-Learn some new tech/frameworks
+- Learn some new tech/frameworks
-Follow through with production implementation goals (keep unit testing throughout, for example) Make a useable app!
+- Follow through with production implementation goals (keep unit testing throughout, for example)
+- Make a useable app!
 Think about UX
-Publish it somewhere at the end!
+- Publish it somewhere at the end!
 Promote it and #profit

 ### Feature Set:

 ##### MVP:
-A web application that saves a user’s spotify login and friend information Spotify authentication through user account
+- A web application that saves a user’s spotify login and friend information
+- Spotify authentication through user account
-Allows the user to select a set of friends
+- Allows the user to select a set of friends
-Plays random songs from those friends’ playlists
+- Plays random songs from those friends’ playlists
-Show as a ‘playlist’ on the app
+- Show as a ‘playlist’ on the app
-Choice of playlist/party length
+- Choice of playlist/party length

 ##### Next Steps:
-Improve UI/UX
+- Improve UI/UX
-Save friend songs as a playlist / optionally delete the playlist Integrated web player / how do we play full versions nicely?
+- Save friend songs as a playlist / optionally delete the playlist
+- Edit / Delete songs from the playlist
+- Integrated web player / how do we play full versions nicely?
-More sophisticated song selection algorithm: use most recent friend songs, pull from top charts playlists based on recently played artists by friends
+- More sophisticated song selection algorithm: use most recent friend songs, pull from top charts playlists based on recently played artists by friends

 ##### Stretch Goals:
-Interface for the user to select attributes of the friend playlist generation Select genres as well as friends
+- Interface for the user to select attributes of the friend playlist generation
+- Collaborative playlist creation (friends can add songs to list, based on similar suggested songs)
+- Select genres as well as friends
-Context analysis (should we exclude songs with certain content) Analytics!
+- Context analysis (should we exclude songs with certain content)
+- Analytics!
 Dashboards!
 Big Data!
 ML bc why not!
-Integrate with SoundCloud/AppleMusic/GooglePlay/AmazonMusic?
+- Integrate with SoundCloud/AppleMusic/GooglePlay/AmazonMusic?

 ### System Architecture: